 Class labeling for all FDA-approved BoNT products includes a Black Box warning, noting that serious adverse events and death have been reported, particularly when using the large doses needed to treat large muscle group dystonia.
-The labelled maximum tolerated dose (MTD) for BoNT products is correctly conservative, and intended to minimize the risk of off-target or systemic adverse events.
+The labeled maximum tolerated dose (MTD) for BoNT products is correctly conservative, and intended to minimize the risk of off-target or systemic adverse events.
 However, this same MTD limitation is considered by many clinicians to also limit clinical outcomes in some indications.
 A cross-sectional survey of physicians who treat post-stroke spasticity estimated that a higher permitted label dose could improve therapy outcome in 75.8% of patients, and that shorter treatment intervals could improve outcome in 66% of patients (Bensmail et al 2014).
 An international survey of patients reported that although BoNT treatment improved stiffness in 81% of patients, only 43% had reduced pain, and only 31% had improvement in activities of daily living (Barnes et al, 2017).

 Cyto-014 Product Attributes:

 Cyto-014 is the first de novo designed BoNT molecule engineered to improve safety compared to currently available BoNT products.
 Cyto-014 is manufactured using CytoDel’s proprietary platform for producing recombinant BoNT derivatives targeting specific clinical needs.
-It is specifically indicated for large muscle group dystonia, and designed to improve both safety and effectiveness outcomes.
-The safety improvement is a consequence of Cyto-014’s reduced systemic toxicity, and was confirmed in an established animal model for BoNT modulation of muscle tonicity.
+It is specifically indicated for large muscle group dystonia and designed to improve both safety and effectiveness outcomes.
+The safety improvement is a consequence of Cyto-014’s reduced systemic toxicity and was confirmed in an established animal model for BoNT modulation of muscle tonicity.
 The intended improvement in effectiveness outcomes is a consequence of the 4-fold improvement in MTD observed in these animal models.

 The potential for Cyto-014 to improve clinical efficacy outcomes, over and above its safety advantages, is a defining characteristic expected to be important to both clinicians and patients.
 These finding have also been supported by discussions with key opinion leaders in the field.
 Safety advantages are also expected to impact the market for other BoNT indications over time, and potentially grow the overall BoNT market.